Reliable Detection of Doppelg\"angers based on Deep Face Representations: Doppelgänger Detection

 \subsection{Feature Extraction and Classification}

 Given a reference and a probe image, faces are detected, normalised, and deep face representations are extracted from both images using a deep convolutional neural network (DCNN) of a state-of-the-art face recognition algorithm (see section~\ref{sec:db}).
 Deep face recognition systems leverage very large databases of face images to learn rich and compact representations of faces.
 It is expected that differences between doppelgängers will, to a certain extent, also be reflected in extracted deep face representations, \ie the outputs of the DCNN on the last layer.
+However, this hypothesis is difficult to verify since deep face representations are not human interpretable.

 Basically, it would be feasible to train a DCNN from scratch or to apply transfer learning and re-train a pre-trained deep face recognition network to detect doppelgängers.
 However, the high complexity of the model, represented by the large number of weights in a DCNN, requires a huge amount of training data.
 Even if only the last layers are re-trained, the limited number of training images (and much lower number of subjects) in used databases can easily result in overfitting to the characteristics of the training set.